 Visit the City of Darebin website for a full explanation of the rationale behind the decision.

-At least another two Victorian councils – Monash and Hepburn Shire – are also debating whether to join the campaign to change the date of Australia Day, along with Hobart and Fremantle councils.
-Read more here
+Several other Victorian councils, including Ballarat, Mount Alexander, Monash and Hepburn Shire – have also debated whether to join the campaign to change the date of Australia Day, along with Hobart and Fremantle councils.

 Yarra Mayor: This is why we unrecognised Australia Day